isomorfeus/isomorfeus-react/ruby/README.md

   store.a_var = 100 # set a initial value for the instance
   class_store.another_var = 200 # set a initial value for the class
   render do
-    # in a React::ReduxComponent state can be used, for local state managed by react:
+    # in a LucidComponent state can be used for local state managed by react:
     state.some_var
-    # in addition to that, store can be used, for local state managed by redux
+    # in addition to that, store can be used for local state managed by redux:
     store.a_var
-    # and for managing class state with
+    # and for managing class state:
     class_store.another_var
+    # and for managing application wide state:
+    app_store.yet_another_var
   end
 end
 ```

+The lifecycle callbacks starting with `unsafe_` are not supported.
+Overwriting should_component_update is also not supported.

 ### Development Tools
 The React Developer Tools allow for analyzing, debugging and profiling components.
 A very helpful toolset and working very nice with isomorfeus-react: